solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Parameters:

 - `<u64>` - slot, as u64 integer
 - `<string>` - (optional) encoding for each returned Transaction, either "json", "jsonParsed", or "binary".
-If parameter not provided, the default encoding is JSON.
+If parameter not provided, the default encoding is JSON. **jsonParsed encoding is UNSTABLE**
   Parsed-JSON encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If parsed-JSON is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).

 #### Results: